WoBytes/adblock-proxy/README.md

-NodeJS AdBlock Proxy
+AdBlock Proxy
 ====================

-NodeJS Proxy for blocking adverts on the interwebz (with support for Adblock Plus filter lists and /etc/hosts files).
+The AdBlock Proxy is a proxy that respects your privacy.
+It is built with lychee.js and node.js and will block advertisements and specified hosts off the internet.
+You can use it as a drop-in proxy for HTTP (and in future HTTPS) connections.

-This project aims to make the interwebz even moar awesome!
+This project aims to make the interwebz great again!

-# Why using a NodeJS based AdBlock Proxy?

-- It's blazing fast.
-Seriously, forget other Proxy implementations.
-- It's written in JavaScript !!!!111eleven.
-- A few hours on Facebook, reddit, stackoverflow uses around 15MB amount of memory (whilst having over 20k blocked hosts and urls with n rulesets):
-- If you still don't believe it, get over it and use something else.
-I don't care.

-# License
+# Features

-This project is released under the WTFPL.
-See the LICENSE.md for details.
+Having trouble with exploding memory footprint on your Desktop Web Browser and your mobile devices?

+Worry no more, the AdBlock Proxy is ready to rescue!

+- Support for Adblock (Plus) Filter Lists
+- Support for Host Files
+- Low Memory Footprint (~32MB)
+- Update-able Filter Lists (via [./bin/do-update.sh](./bin/do-update.sh))

 # Installation